Confronting Mukhanov Parametrization of Inflationary Equation-of-State with ACT-DR6: Confrontation with Observations

-Now further if we use restriction on primordial gravity waves from upcoming space mission LiteBIRD, $0.003<r<0.032$, along with the result from combined analysis of ACT-DR6, Planck-2018 and DESI-Y1 data, the parameter space remains almost same as can be seen from the \fig{fig_betamax_pactlb_LBD}.
-But now we have both the limits on model parameter $\beta$.
-In \fig{fig_ns_pactlb_LBD} and \fig{fig_r_pactlb_LBD} we have shown variation of both the model parameters with scalar spectral index and tensor-to-scalar ratio respectively for $N=50$ and $N=60$.
+Now further if we use restriction on primordial gravitational waves from the sensitivity of upcoming space mission LiteBIRD, $0.003<r<0.032$, along with the result from combined analysis of P-ACT-LB+BK18, the parameter space remains almost same as that with the constraint $r<0.032$.
+However, with the updated constraints, the viable interval for the parameter $\beta$ shrinks to a much narrower strip.

+\fig{fig_rns-pactlb} illustrates that incorporating ACT data alongside Planck, BK18 and LiteBIRD sensitivity results into a substantial reduction in the allowed parameter space of EOS inflation, as $\beta$ is now bounded from both above and below.
+Despite this tightening, the model continues to produce predictions that lie comfortably within the observationally permitted region for various values of $\alpha$ and a range of $\beta$.
+In \fig{fig_betamax_pact_LBD} we have depicted viable parameter space for the model parameters $\alpha$ and $\beta$.
+From \fig{fig_rns-pactlb} and \fig{fig_betamax_pact_LBD}, we conclude that the joint constraint P-ACT-LB+BK18, when combined with the LitBIRD sensitivity, favours the EOS parameter space with $1 \simeq \alpha < 2$ i.e. models between monomial large-field inflation and Starobinsky/$\alpha$-attractor, wherein $\beta$ remains $\mathcal{O}(1)$ for larger values of $\alpha$, while shifting to $\mathcal{O}(10^{-1})$ for smaller $\alpha$.
+Here also plateau-type (hilltop) inflationary scenario remains outside the observationally viable region.

-The parameter range is further reduced if LiteBIRD fails to detect primordial gravity waves and in which case $r$ is pushed back to $0.001$.
-In \fig{fig_betamax_pactlb_LB} we have plotted maximum allowed value of the model parameter $\beta$ with $\alpha$.
-From the figure it is evident that window for one of the model parameter, $\beta$, has been narrowed owing to fact that non-detection of primordial gravity waves by LiteBIRD will set $r<0.001$.
-Therefore we need very small value of the parameter $\beta$ in order to explain for non detection of primordial gravity waves by LiteBIRD, whereas other parameter remains unchanged .
+The non-detection of primordial gravitational waves by LiteBIRD will push back the upper-limit of tensor-to-scalar ratio to $r<0.002$.
+In \fig{fig_rns-pactnlb}, we present the EOS inflation predictions for multiple fixed values of $\alpha$ and for two representative choices of the number of e-folds.
+The parameter $\beta$ is varied across its observationally allowed range, as constrained by the upper bound $r < 0.002$.
+We have also depicted the marginalized joint confidence contours of $68\%$ and $95\%$ in $r-n_{_S}$ plane from the combined analysis of P-ACT-LB.
+In \fig{fig_betamax_pactnlb}, we have plotted the variation of $\beta_{\rm Max}$ with the other model parameter $\alpha$, imposing the restriction $r < 0.002$ alongside the 2-$\sigma$ constraint on $n_{_S}$ from P-ACT-LB.
+The figure depicts that window for one of the model parameter, $\beta$, has been narrowed owing to fact that non-detection of primordial gravity waves by LiteBIRD will set $r<0.002$.
+Thus, accommodating LiteBIRD’s anticipated non-detection of primordial gravitational waves necessitates an exceptionally small value of $\beta$, with the remaining parameter exhibiting no significant change.